Fresh perspective on gauging the conformal group: New approach to conformal gauging

 \subsubsection{Finite transformations}

 We may extend our discussion to finite transformations, which also include inversions.
-Starting again from the relations (\ref{eq:nogaugeewgt}), one should demand that under subsequent finite GCT and ${\cal H}$-gauge transformations that preserve the first relation (such that ${h'_a}^\mu(x') = \delta_a^\mu$), all `subsidiary' field strength tensors remain zero.
+Starting again from the relations (\ref{eq:nogaugeewgt}), one should demand that under subsequent finite GCT and ${\cal H}$-gauge transformations that preserve the first relation (such that ${h'_a}^\mu(x') = \delta_a^\mu$), all `subsidiary' field-strength tensors remain zero.

 It is straightforward to show that ${h'_a}^\mu(x') = \delta_a^\mu$ is a necessary and sufficient condition for the coordinate transformation matrix to satisfy (\ref{eq:fgctmat}); this in turn satisfies (\ref{eq:ctdef}), from which it follows that the most general form for the transformation is a finite global conformal transformation satisfying the conditions (\ref{eq:fgctrel}), as described in Section~\ref{sec:finitegct}.
-It therefore remains to check if any further conditions apply arising from our requirement on the behaviour of the `subsidiary' field strength tensors.
+It therefore remains to check if any further conditions apply arising from our requirement on the behaviour of the `subsidiary' field-strength tensors.

 By analogy with the infinitesimal case, we demand that, under subsequent GCT and ${\cal H}$-gauge transformations satisfying ${h'_a}^\mu(x') = \delta_a^\mu$, the change in each `full' field strength ${{\cal R}^{\dagger ab}}_{cd}$, ${\cal H}^\dagger_{cd}$ and ${{\cal T}^{\dagger a}}_{cd}$ arising from the change in either combination of gauge fields ${A^{\dagger ab}}_\mu$ or $B_\mu-\tfrac{1}{3}T_\mu$ should vanish {\it separately}.
 Starting from (\ref{adaggerdef}) and assuming ${h'_a}^\mu(x') = \delta_a^\mu$, one may show that $B'_\mu(x')-\tfrac{1}{3}T'_\mu(x')=\tfrac{1}{3}{A^{\dagger\prime a}}_{\mu a}(x')$, and so again one need only consider changes in ${{\cal R}^{\dagger ab}}_{cd}$, ${\cal H}^\dagger_{cd}$ and ${{\cal T}^{\dagger a}}_{cd}$ arising from the change in the combination ${A^{\dagger ab}}_\mu$ of the gauge fields.